skeller88/SF-Food-Truck-Finder-Python/README.md

 DataSF provides an API with access to food truck information, as well as other data sets.
 This project is an API specifically built for the food truck data set only.

-# Some thoughts on users
-240K people between 25-39 (30% of population via http://www.paragon-re.com/SF_Demographics/)

-Request patterns will be irregular - volume in descending order:
-- lunch (12-2pm)
-- dinner (5-7pm)
-- late night?
-(7-2am)
-- and higher on weekdays than weekends (work crowd vs foodies)?

-All users in same time zone.
-So background jobs can be scheduled between 4am-6am, when no users are using the app.

 # App architecture
 The project focuses on the back-end.
 Using Heroku scheduler and Node, a worker task downloads all of the data from the DataSF dataset and updates a MongoDB database also deployed on Heroku via the [Compose](https://www.compose.io/) addon.
+Request patterns are irregular and in the same time zone, so background jobs are  scheduled at 4am, when no users are using the app.

 For an I/O heavy application running on a single server due to cost constraints, an asynchronous platform/framework was the logical choice.
 Node was chosen over another asynchronous solution like Tornado because 1) Node has a larger community than Tornado or Twisted (measured by posts on Stack Overflow), and 2) I already know Node and time for this project was limited, making it not feasible to learn a new asynchronous server platform/framework.